tophat/yvm/docs/faq.md

 ## How does yvm work?

 ## I get the message `Do not call yvm.js directly!`
-This means you're running the yvm.js script directly, and not yvm.sh.
-Call yvm.sh instead for this command!
+This means you're running the yvm.js script directly and not the shell function.
+Try opening another terminal window, or type `source ~/.yvm/yvm.sh`